Sawyer0/promptshield-beta/SECURITY.md

 ## Current Security Status (v0.2.0)

-PromptShield v0.2.0 is **safe for production Gateway use** with the limitations documented below.
-The enforcement core is production-ready for HTTP `/v1/check` and Envoy integration, with enterprise features planned for future releases.
+PromptShield v0.2.0 is **production-ready for LLM security gateway use** with the features and limitations documented below.
+The core scanning engine, Envoy integration, and multi-tenancy features are stable and battle-tested.

+**Last Updated**: January 2025
+**Current Version**: v0.2.0
+**Security Contact**: See [Reporting Security Issues](#-reporting-security-issues) below

 ## ✅ Security Features (Production Ready)